Entanglement catalysis for quantum states and noisy channels: Catalysis in asymptotic setups

 \subsection{Catalysis for iid systems}

 As has been discussed in~\cite{Kondra2102.11136,Lipka-Bartosik2102.11846}, catalytic conversion of entangled states is closely related to asymptotic conversion.
 For the latter, the goal is to convert $n$ copies of an initial state $\rho$ into $m$ copies of a final state $\sigma$ by using LOCC, allowing for an error which vanishes in the limit of large $n$.
 The figure of merit in this setup is the optimal conversion rate, i.e., the maximal possible value of $m/n$.
-As was proven in~\cite{Kondra2102.11136,Lipka-Bartosik2102.11846}, whenever there exists an asymptotic conversion $\rho \rightarrow \sigma$ with unit rate, there also exists a catalytic LOCC protocol converting from $\rho$ into $\sigma$.
+Whenever there exists an asymptotic conversion $\rho \rightarrow \sigma$ with unit rate, there also exists a catalytic LOCC protocol converting from $\rho$ into $\sigma$.
+We refer to the Refs.~\cite{Kondra2102.11136,Lipka-Bartosik2102.11846} for more details.

 We will now go one step further, investigating asymptotic conversion of entangled states in the presence of catalysts.
-As before, for simplicity we denote the system of Alice and Bob by $S$, and the catalyst will be denoted by $C$.
-We say that a state $\rho$ can be converted into another state $\sigma$ via \emph{asymptotic catalysis} with unit rate if and only if for any $\varepsilon>0$ there exists a natural number $n>0$, catalyst in a state $\{\tau_{n}^C\}$ and an LOCC protocol $\{\Lambda_{n}\}$, such that
+To keep the notation simple, we denote the system of Alice and Bob by $S$, and the catalyst will be denoted by $C$.
+We say that a state $\rho$ can be converted into another state $\sigma$ via \emph{asymptotic catalysis} with rate $R$, if there exists a sequence of catalyst states $\{\tau^{C}_n\}$ and a sequence of LOCC protocols $\{\Lambda_n\}$, such that

-With this in the following theorem, we prove that the state transformations possible via asymptotic catalysis can indeed be achieved via single copy catalysis as well. \begin{theorem} If $\rho$ can be transformed into $\sigma$ via asymptotic catalysis with unit rate, then there exists a catalytic LOCC transformation from $\rho$ into $\sigma$. \end{theorem} We refer to Appendix~\ref{sec:AsymptoticCatalysisProof} for the proof, which uses similar techniques as presented in~\cite{Kondra2102.11136,Lipka-Bartosik2102.11846}.